Dr. Clemens M. Granskou ‘13

 Mr. Brian Sansgaard ’77

-For outstanding and innovative contributions to the seed and farming industries, and for dedicated service to the church, community and Waldorf College.
+For outstanding and innovative contributions to the seed and farming industries, and for dedicated service to the church, community and Waldorf University.

 Copyright © 2016 Waldorf University | Forest City, Iowa 50436 800.292.1903 (Residential Programs) | 877.267.2157 (Online Programs)